apache/mxnet/docs/tutorials/gluon/mnist.md

 # Handwritten Digit Recognition

-In this tutorial, we'll give you a step by step walk-through of how to build a hand-written digit classifier using the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
+In this tutorial, we'll give you a step-by-step walkthrough of how to build a hand-written digit classifier using the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.

 MNIST is a widely used dataset for the hand-written digit classification task.
 It consists of 70,000 labeled 28x28 pixel grayscale images of hand-written digits.
 The dataset is split into 60,000 training images and 10,000 test images.
 There are 10 classes (one for each of the 10 digits).
-The task at hand is to train a model using the 60,000 training images and subsequently test its classification accuracy on the 10,000 test images.
+The task at hand is to train a model that can correctly classify the images into the digits they represent.
+The 60,000 training images are used to fit the model, and its performance in terms of classification accuracy is subsequently validated on the 10,000 test images.

 ![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/example/mnist.png)

 **Figure 1:** Sample images from the MNIST dataset.

-This tutorial uses MXNet's new high-level interface, gluon package to implement MLP using imperative fashion.

-This is based on the Mnist tutorial with symbolic approach.
-You can find it [here](http://mxnet.io/tutorials/python/mnist.html).
+This tutorial uses MXNet's high-level *Gluon* interface to implement neural networks in an imperative fashion.
+It is based on [the corresponding tutorial written with the symbolic approach](http://mxnet.io/tutorials/python/mnist.html).

 ## Prerequisites

-To complete this tutorial, we need:
+To complete this tutorial, you need:

 - MXNet.
 See the instructions for your operating system in [Setup and Installation](http://mxnet.io/install/index.html).
 - [Python Requests](http://docs.python-requests.org/en/master/) and [Jupyter Notebook](http://jupyter.org/index.html).